-Dipsacus fullonum or Dipsacus sylvestris is also commonly known as the Wild Teasel, Adam’s Flannel, Indian Thistle, Prickly Back, Venus’ Cup, Water Thistle, or Fuller’s Teasel.
-It is a member of the Caprifoliaceae family of plants.
-It is native to North Africa and Eurasia.
-This is an herbaceous biennial.
-Dipsacus fullonum could become evasive in the right climate.
+Dipsacus fullonum, commonly known as Wild Teasel, Adam’s Flannel, Indian Thistle, Prickly Back, Venus’ Cup, Water Thistle, or Fuller’s Teasel, belongs to the Caprifoliaceae family of plants.
+This herbaceous biennial is native to North Africa and Eurasia and can become invasive in the right climate.

 Characteristics of Dipsacus fullonum: Wild Teasel features bright green leaves that are prickly on the lower part of the plant, adding a unique texture to its appearance.
 During the summer, it produces a cylindrical array of mesmerizing bluish-violet flowers that emerge on bristly calyx spines.
 These flowers eventually dry into hard cones, providing visual interest even after blooming.
 The plant’s seeds serve as a food source for birds during winter, making it a valuable addition to wildlife gardens.
 With a maximum height of 2.5 meters or 8 feet, Wild Teasel can create an impressive vertical presence in the landscape.

 Cultivation and Maintenance of Dipsacus fullonum

 Sunlight: Dipsacus fullonum thrives in locations that receive ample sunlight or partial shade.
 It is adaptable and can tolerate a range of light conditions, making it suitable for various garden settings.